whamcloud/lemur/man/lhsm-plugin-posix.1.md

 `archive`
 :    Each `archive` section configures an archive endpoint that will be registered with the agent
      and corresponds with a Lustre Archive ID.
-It is important that each Archive ID be used with the same endpoint on each data mover newUploader
+It is important that each Archive ID be used with the same endpoint on each data mover.

      `id`
      :     The ID associated with this archive.